collective/collective.exportimport/README.rst

 .. note::

-    For relationfields this is not necessary since relations are imported after content anyway!
+    For relation fields this is not necessary since relations are imported after content anyway!

 There are two ways to handle these issues: